ShadowZentrix/Contact-Archive-Manager/README.md

 ## Contributing
 We welcome collaborators!
 Feel free to fork, submit issues, or create pull requests.
 Let's build a powerful, secure, and user-friendly data archive tool together.

+# Disclaimer
+Please note that this app is in development phase and has alot of bugs and missing features.

 ## Features ( Present )
  - Add, edit, and delete contacts with unique assigned numbers
  - Store detailed notes (“boxes”) and maintain edit history timelines